-Emilie’s studio and home is located in North Melbourne, Australia.
+Her studio and home are located in Brunswick, Victoria.
 She shares her life with her partner Lucas and Geraldine the cat, both fantastic Art critics.

 Where do you get your inspiration?